 The ability to access a variety of wireless networks is especially important when multiple stations and other news organizations are competing for limited bandwidth from a finite number of cell towers in close proximity to breaking news.

 Ditto at many high-profile sporting events and political conventions.
 In fact, available bandwidth can be so scarce –not just because of the media but also the thousands of people attending these gatherings who like to share selfies, watch videos and post to social media—that news organizations frequently will pay for guaranteed bandwidth on wireless hotspots temporarily put in place to ensure connectivity.
-The rollout of 5G networks promises to change all of that, but mass deployment is still years away.
+The rollout of 5G networks, and 5G transmission packs, promises to change all of that, but mass deployment is still years away.

 There’s one other tip that will help ensure a successful live shot: test the wireless connection before going live.
 As discussed at length in the “Why Is Low-Latency Important When Live Streaming” blog post, dialing in expected latency into TVU One and doing a test stream prior to going live will guarantee the latency setting is correct for the connection being used.